oskardudycz/event-driven.io/content/posts/2024-07-12--emmett_postgresql_event_store/index.en.md

 Cool, isn't it?

+**Read more details in the follow up article [Writing and testing event-driven projections with Emmett, Pongo and PostgreSQL](/en/emmett_projections_testing)

 Of course, those are still experimental features; they need to be optimised, tested extensively, etc. But they work, which makes me happy.

 **As you see, I'm quite thrilled that I could deliver it, as this is a big milestone.** This will enable many people to finally do Event Sourcing in Node.js using PostgreSQL and have basic building blocks.